FWMoor/Push_Swap/README.md

 ## Disclaimer:
 Use my code at your own risk!
-I've listed a few names of people that have helped me with ft_ls.
+I've listed a few names of people that have helped me with push_swap.
 Be sure to check out their profiles when you have time.

 ## Helpers